-- 26.1 If internet voting is a method of polling for the relevant election then the returning officer must provide a website for the purpose of voting over the internet (in these rules referred to as "the polling website"). - If telephone voting is a method of polling for the relevant election then the returning officer must provide an automated telephone system for the purpose of voting by the use of a touch-tone telephone (in these rules referred to as "the telephone voting facility"). - 26.3 If text message voting is a method of polling for the relevant election then the returning officer must provide an automated text messaging system for the purpose of voting by text message (in these rules referred to as "the text message voting facility").
+- 26.1 If internet voting is a method of polling for the relevant election then the returning officer must provide a website for the purpose of voting over the internet (in these rules referred to as "the polling website"). - If telephone voting is a method of polling for the relevant election then the returning officer must provide an automated telephone system for the purpose of voting by the use of a touch-tone telephone (in these rules referred to as "the telephone voting facility"). - 26.3 If text message voting is a method of polling for the relevant election then the returning officer must provide an automated text messaging system for the in order to be able to cast his or her vote;

-- 26.4 The returning officer shall ensure that the polling website and internet voting system provided will: - (a) require a voter to: - (i) enter his or her voter ID number; and - (ii) where the election is for a public or patient constituency, make a declaration of identity;
+- purpose of voting by text message (in these rules referred to as "the text message voting facility"). - 26.4 The returning officer shall ensure that the polling website and internet voting system provided will: - (a) require a voter to: - (i) enter his or her voter ID number; and - (ii) where the election is for a public or patient constituency, make a declaration of identity;